cainhill/render-engine/README.md

 ## 🧱 Dependencies

-The script must be:
+For best results, run this script:
-* Run within this excellent Docker image ([eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)), which provides the Python and FFmpeg needed for video automation.
+* Within this excellent Docker image ([eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)), which provides the Python and FFmpeg needed for video automation.
+* With access to the directories mentioned in the `docker-compose.yml` further down this page.

 ## ​​🗺️ Getting Started